machdyne/zucker/README.md

 Zucker is an experimental System-on-a-Chip (SOC) designed for Lone Dynamics FPGA computers that provides a RISC-V CPU ([PicoRV32](https://github.com/YosysHQ/picorv32)), a simple GPU, memory controllers, a keyboard controller and a UART.
 This repo also contains firmware, a minimal OS and example applications.

 Zucker was created as a demo platform and a starting point for developing gateware and apps on the Riegel FPGA computer.
-The goal of Zucker is to allow Riegel to be used as a stand-alone [timeless](https://machdyne.com/2022/01/12/timeless-computing/) personal computer system when attached to a keyboard and monitor.
+The goal of Zucker is to allow Riegel to be used as a stand-alone [timeless](https://machdyne.com/2022/01/12/timeless-computing/) personal computer system when attached to a keyboard and a monitor.

 ## Supported Boards